 Reported to have been present in Britain in the past from only two specimens (not in any collection).
 The species is distinctive in having antennal sockets well below the level of the eyes.

-Larvae are unique in being internal parasites of wood boring jewel beetle larvae.
-The commonest jewl beetle in Britain is itself Nationally Scarce.
+Orussus abietinus larvae are unique in being internal parasites of wood boring jewel beetle larvae.
+The commonest jewel beetle in Britain is itself Nationally Scarce.

 Size: 9 - 15mm